16 Mother's Day movies to watch with your mom

 Cast: Lindsay Lohan, Dennis Quaid, Natasha Richardson

-Synopsis: The Parent Trap is the story of twin sisters, Hallie and Annie (both Lohan), who are separated at birth after their parents’ divorce.
+Synopsis: This is the story of twin sisters, Hallie and Annie (both Lohan), who are separated at birth after their parents’ divorce.
 After a meeting coincidentally, years later, Hallie and Annie devise a plan to bring their parents back together.

 More about the film: A remake of the 1961 film of the same name, the critically well-received 1998 film marks Lohan’s big-screen debut.